manavsehgal/reactspeedcoding/manuscript/c09-test-app-components.md

 **Defer fix.** Sometimes we encounter problems that need more reading for fixing.
 One such problem we encounter is the ```jsx-no-bind``` issue which requires [refactoring suggested here][6].

-A> ## Elegance of React
-A> We have an awesome realization about the simple elegance of React at this point.
-A> When using Eslint in Atom editor hints we see hints for HTML indentation issues.
-A> Oh, actually it is hints for HTML-like native components part of JSX.
-A> Eslint has rules checking our logic as well as our presentation view at the same time.
-A> Of course you also catch subtle errors when you copy-paste HTML and ignore JSX A> specific camelCase attributes.
-Eslint is even checking accessibility rules A> within JSX attribute values.
-A> Never made possible before React!

 **No-undef errors.** We encounter no-undef errors that ```$ is not defined``` at jQuery usage.
 This can be fixed by adding ```"jquery" : true``` within the ```env``` section of eslintrc file.
 Once we change the config file, just close and open the current JSX file to make the issue go away.